 OpenSky® Secured Visa® Credit Card: Best for low annual fee

 With the OpenSky Secured Visa, you won’t even face a soft inquiry.
-You can you get the card with absolutely no credit check and you don’t even need a bank account to apply – you can send your security deposit via money order or have someone else send a check on your behalf.
+You can get the card with absolutely no credit check and you don’t even need a bank account to apply – you can send your security deposit via money order or have someone else send a check on your behalf.

 While the card comes with a $35 annual fee, this is much lower than you’ll find on many cards designed for people with damaged credit.
 Plenty of such cards charge upward of $75 per year in fees, with some tacking on additional fees in your second year.

-The OpenSky Secured Visa also carries a reasonable APR of 17.39% (variable) and allows you to put down a security deposit as high as $3,000 (matching your credit limit), which be a big help as you work to maintain low credit utilization.
+The OpenSky Secured Visa also carries a reasonable APR of 17.39% (variable) and allows you to put down a security deposit as high as $3,000 (matching your credit limit), which will be a big help as you work to maintain low credit utilization.

 All of these factors make the OpenSky Secured Visa a good soft pull credit card option for credit-builders looking to avoid a credit check.
 They also helped land the card a top spot on our list of the best credit cards after bankruptcy.